 We may receive a commission on purchases made from the links below, but this will never affect our opinions or product choices.
 Click here to read our disclosure.

 Finding the right mattress has always been difficult.
 Many companies seem to market themselves as a one-size fits all solution to sleep problems.
 These claims just aren’t true when it comes down to it because everyone has different needs and preferences.
-With all the choice on the market, finding the perfect mattress can be difficult and may take some time, or a little trial and error at least.
+With all the choices on the market, finding the perfect mattress can be difficult and may take some time, or a little trial and error at least.

-The Helix Mattress At A Glance
+The Helix Midnight Luxe At A Glance

 Before picking up a new Helix mattress, consider the following:

 - Do you and your partner have different sleep needs?
 If so, you’d have to agree to sleep on a medium firm mattress.
 This one isn’t flippable, so you only get the one firmness to experiment with.

 - These mattresses aren’t entirely made of springs: There are 1000+ coils, but the primary focus of the Helix mattress is in its foam.
 If you want an innerspring mattress, the Helix Midnight Luxe isn’t for you.

 - How much empahsis do you place on cost?
 If your answer is “a ton,” then this is probably not the right selection.
 Helix mattresses aren’t cheap, although they are relatively industry aligned; they are a little expensive though, and the Helix Luxe range is the most expensive.

 The Helix Midnight Luxe is an 12-inch mattress made with three layers of foam that work together to provide both pressure relief and support.
 Each layer has its own special job, making an overall comfortable sleep experience for all types of sleepers.